Pratyushk2003/GIT-Analysis-Project-Mercor/README.md

 # GIT-Analysis-Project-Mercor
-Before running the code reun the following command in console
+Before running the code run the following command in console

       pip install openai